Jean Hindmarsh: Biography

 Hindmarsh was born in Leeds and educated at Lawnswood High School.
 There, she was prominent in the school's musical and theatrical productions, including Merrie England in 1950, in which she played Sir Walter Raleigh.
-Hindmarsh gained her teaching diploma (ARMCM) from the Royal College of Music in Manchester and then continued to study opera for an additional 18 months.
+Hindmarsh gained a diploma (ARMCM) from the Royal Manchester College of Music and then continued to study opera for an additional 18 months.
 She played the lead in two college productions and sang in concerts and oratorios.
-Hindmarsh was the runner-up in the first Kathleen Ferrier Competition in 1955 and won the Blackpool heat against 97 competitors.
+Hindmarsh was the runner-up in the first Kathleen Ferrier Competition in 1955 winning the Blackpool heat.
 A representative from the D'Oyly Carte Opera Company heard her performance and invited her to audition.

 Hindmarsh was engaged by the D'Oyly Carte Opera Company in March 1956 as principal soprano.
 Over the next four years, she played the title role in Princess Ida, Mabel in The Pirates of Penzance, Elsie Maynard in The Yeomen of the Guard, Gianetta in The Gondoliers and Josephine in HMS Pinafore, soon adding the small role of Lady Ella in Patience.
 In 1959, she began instead to play the title role in Patience.
 Hindmarsh married in 1960 and left the D'Oyly Carte organisation when she was expecting her first child.
-She rejoined the Company as a guest artist in her old roles for seasons in 1961–62, 1962–63, in the spring of 1963, 1963–64, and in the spring of 1969.
+She rejoined the Company as a guest artist in her old roles for parts of the company's seasons in 1961–62, 1962–63, in the spring of 1963, 1963–64, and in the spring of 1969.
 These included two London seasons, one provincial tour and one American tour.
-In reviewing Princess Ida in 1961, The Times wrote that, in the title role, "Hindmarsh charms, amuses and... moves the audience".
+In reviewing Princess Ida in 1961, The Times wrote that, in the title role, "Hindmarsh charms, amuses and ... moves the audience".
 That paper commented on a 1962 performance of The Gondoliers: "Outstanding among last night's cast was Miss Jean Hindmarsh, a winning Giannetta both in appearance and voice."

-In recent years, Hindmarsh has performed and given talks at the International Gilbert and Sullivan Festival.
+Several years after leaving the company, as her children grew older, Hindmarsh worked for building societies for more than 20 years, including the Leeds and Holbeck and the Leeds Permanent Building Society.
+In later years, she has performed and given talks at the International Gilbert and Sullivan Festival.
 At the Festival, in 1999, Hindmarsh and baritone Michael Rayner gave the world premiere performance of "Reflect, my child", a song cut from H.M.S.
 Pinafore before the opera opened in 1878 and reconstructed in 1998.